joshualay/Notethread/Notethread v1.6 Journal.md

 That didn't fix it.
 The first selected cell has remained exactly the same.
 It should be redrawing the cell.

 Doesn't look like the selected row is updating at all in cellForRowAtIndexPath, however it is for heightForRowAtIndexPath.
 In wondering if it's because the table view is reloading it has nothing selected.

+I'm going to add an ivar to maintain the knowledge of selectedIndexRow.

 ## 16/06/2012